joonatankytonen/joonatankytonen/README.md

 ## Hi!
 I'm Joonatan Kytönen!

-A creative designer with 6+ years of experience working on multiple different projects including game development, web development and video production.
+A creative designer with experience working on multiple different projects including game development, web development, and video production.
+Always want to challenge myself to learn something new, and better my understanding of technology, programming, visual knowledge, and storytelling.

 😄 Pronouns: He/They.